Rush, Recruitment and Intake

 After the Preference parties, potential new members rank their choices and the sororities submit a preference list.
 To promote equity in the recruitment process, each sorority is permitted to pledge a maximum number of women, so a “bid matching” process determines which sorority each participant will join.

-Panhellenic Recruitment Registration will open on Tuesday April 9th and close on Tuesday August 27th at 11:59pm.
+Panhellenic Recruitment Registration is now open and closes on August 26th on 11:59pm.
 For more information please see below:

 National Pan-Hellenic Council (NPHC) Membership Intake (Historically African-American Fraternities and Sororities)